 Caring for the community and the world

-No matter where you are on life's journey
+No matter where you are on life's journey, you are welcome here!

 The First Congregational Church of Reading, United Church of Christ welcomes you.
 Whether you are new to the Reading area, searching for a place where you belong, or are perhaps at a crossroad on a personal journey, our church offers you and your family a spiritual home.